microsoft/CollectServiceFabricData/docs/configuration.md

 #### collectsfdata azure arguments (optional)

 - **AzureClientId** - optional. guid.
+- **AzureClientCertificate** - optional. string. used for non-interactive authorization. can be in the following forms:
+  - thumbprint if using local store 'D60F1AA6632B4C2A385879C227387359535B77DE'
+  - path to file name if using local file system 'cluster.pfx'
+  - subject name if using local store 'sfcluster.com'
+  - secret name if using azure key vault 'star-sfcluster-com'
+  - base64 string if adding cert directly into configuration 'MIIV3AIBAzCCF...Jsc='
+    You can use the following PowerShell script to obtain a Base64-encoded representation of a certificate:
+    ```powershell
+    [convert]::ToBase64String([io.file]::ReadAllBytes("C:\path\to\certificate.pfx"))
+    ```
+- **AzureKeyVault** - optional. can be used to store AzureClientCertificate if being used.
+  - 'https://{{key vault name}}.vault.azure.net/'
-- **AzureClientSecret** - required if AzureClientId is specified. string.
+- **AzureResourceGroup** - required if using Log Analytics and creating a workspace. string. if populated, value is used for creation of Log Analytics workspace.
-- **AzureResourceGroup** - required if using Log Analytics and creating a workspace. string. if populated, value is used for creation of Log Analytics workspace if Log Analytics configuration is set to create.
+- **AzureResourceGroupLocation** - required if using Log Analytics and creating a workspace. string. if populated, value is used for location of resource group for creation of Log Analytics workspace.
 - **AzureSubscriptionId** - required if tenant contains multiple subscriptions and using AzureClientId.
 - **AzureTenantId** - optional. guid. used in confidential and public client authentication if *not* using 'common'.